REDWOOD LOGINREDWOOD PORTAL

 In this article, we will examine the concept of micro-fulfillment and outline the benefits of implementing a well-designed micro-fulfillment strategy.

-Micro-fulfillment involves consumers placing an order (often online) which is then received and filled through mostly-automated processes at what is known as a micro-fulfillment center.
+The process of micro-fulfillment begins with consumers placing an order (often online).
+This is then received and filled through mostly-automated processes.
+All of this takes place at what is known as a micro-fulfillment center.

 Micro-fulfillment centers are small facilities positioned near densely-populated areas or are otherwise in close proximity to consumers’ homes.
 Often, these facilities are hosted in smaller retail locations that are not being used for in-person shopping.